Darkshepard28/code-challenge-ts-video-store/JOEREADME.md

 I spent approximately 3.5 hours working on the actual solution to the problem.
 I spent an additional 3 hours in the beginning just trying to refresh my knowledge of npm.

 ## Commands to Test
-npm run statement \n
+1. npm run statement
-npm run html-statement
+2. npm run html-statement